SixSq/old.sixsq.github.com/_jobs/2018-05-14-ui-clojurescripte-developer.md

 **Nice to have**

-- Experience in providing content for dissemination purposes (e.g. social networks, blogs)
+- Experience in providing content for dissemination purposes (e.g. social networks, blogs).

-Technical
+Technical Skills and Experience
 ----

 **Mandatory**

-- Demonstrated experience in working on software systems, cloud services and technologies, as well as distributed systems
+- Experience in creating fun and user friendly web interfaces
 - Mastery of the Clojurescript language and its eco-system, including tools and libraries
-- Mastery of the Javascript language
+- Good knowledge of the Javascript language
 - Able to enunciate simple designs from high-level user story requirements, alone and in a small team
 - Experienced with Linux: CentOS and/or Ubuntu (all SixSq production services currently run on CentOS 7)
-- Experienced with Mac products, including macOS
+- Experienced with Mac products, including MacOS

 **Nice to have**